blankenshipgm/Gitinstruction/README.md

-# Git Instruction
+# Git Instruction for Java Code
 # Introduction
-This page covers the workflow of using a github repository.
+This page covers the workflow of using a github repository to add a Java file.
 ![image](https://user-images.githubusercontent.com/89304488/137590113-952bb08e-bed5-4361-b059-6aae3623988b.png)

 # Installation